Aerospace91/kattis_challenges/README.md

 # temp_check.py
 https://open.kattis.com/problems/cold?editresubmit=12631883

-Very simple challenge but I'm particularly proud of the my solution and feeling like I'm starting to grasp python 1 liners
+Very simple challenge but I'm particularly proud of the solution and feeling like I'm starting to grasp python 1 liners

 ---
 ## Input
 1. The first line contains a single positive integer **n** that specifies the number of temperatures collected